This post contains affiliate links.

 Substitutes for Greek Yogurt

-We’re going through 17 substitutes for Greek yogurt, each given a grade based on how well we think they work as a substitute.
-The grades reflect our preferences after years of using Greek yogurt substitutes in various recipe development (learn more about our recipe development and experience here!)
-With that said, your preferences may differ!
+Weโre reviewing 17 substitutes for Greek yogurt, each given a grade based on how well we think they work.
+The grades reflect our preferences after years of using Greek yogurt substitutes in various recipe development (learn more about ourย recipe development and experience here!).
+That said, your preferences may differ!

 Plain Yogurt (Grade A)

-Substitution Effectiveness: Plain yogurt can be an excellent Greek yogurt substitute.
-It closely resembles the tangy flavor and consistency of Greek yogurt, making it one of the most versatile alternatives.
+Substitution Effectiveness: Plain yogurt is probably the easiest and best substitute.
+It closely resembles the tangy flavor and consistency of Greek yogurt.

-Replacement Ratio and Considerations: You can replace Greek yogurt with plain yogurt at a 1:1 ratio in most recipes.
+Replacement Ratio and Considerations: In most recipes, you can replace Greek yogurt with plain yogurt at a 1:1 ratio.
 Just be mindful of the flavors you are replacing.

-Recommended Usage: Plain yogurt can be used effectively in dishes such as marinades, salad dressings, dips, toppings, smoothies, and baking.
-It’s a versatile choice when you want to maintain something close to Greek yogurt’s tangy flavor.
+Recommended Usage: Plain yogurt can be used effectively in marinades, salad dressings, dips, toppings, smoothies, and baking.
+Itโs a good choice when you want to maintain something close to Greek yogurtโs tangy flavor.
 It is also generally a bit cheaper, lower in calories, and the easiest of alternatives to Greek yogurt.

 Sour Cream (Grade A-)

-Replacement Ratio and Considerations: You can typically replace Greek yogurt with sour cream at a 1:1 ratio in most recipes.
-However, keep in mind that sour cream can be slightly richer and fattier, which could affect the final taste and texture of your dish.
-Adjust the amount if you want to control the level of tanginess.
+Replacement Ratio and Considerations: In most recipes, you can replace Greek yogurt with sour cream in a 1:1 ratio.
+However, sour cream is slightly richer and fattier, which could affect the final taste and texture of your recipe.
+Adjust the amount, up or down, to control the level of tanginess.

-Recommended Usage: Sour cream works well in recipes that call for the tangy profile of Greek yogurt, such as dips, salad dressings, and baked goods.
-It’s a suitable substitute when you want a creamier texture with a similar flavor.
+Recommended Usage: Sour cream works well in recipes that call for the tanginess of Greek yogurt, such as dips, salad dressings, and baked goods.
+Itโs a suitable substitute when you want a creamier texture with a reasonably similar flavor.

 Ricotta (Grade B+)

 Substitution Effectiveness: Ricotta is quite different from Greek yogurt in terms of texture and flavor.
-It’s creamier and less tangy, so it is not ideal for all recipes, but we think in general it is a pretty good substitute.
+It’s creamier and less tangy, so it is not ideal for all recipes, but we think it is a pretty good substitute in general.

 Replacement Ratio and Considerations: When substituting ricotta for Greek yogurt, we recommend you use a 1:1 ratio, but you may need to adjust moisture levels in your recipe by adjusting other ingredients.